 Take this opportunity to learn about the Canadian Northwest Territories.

-The Northwest Territories, covering a large land area in the North of Canada, is the second largest of the three territories of Canada, and situated at the east of the Yukon.
-As a territory rather than a province, the Federal government has greater control over the territory’s affairs.
-The Northwest Territories has a population approaching 43,000, almost half of which are Aboriginal.
-The largest urban centre and capital is Yellowknife with over 20,000 people.
+The Northwest Territories (NWT), covering a large land area in the North of Canada east of the Yukon territory, is the second largest of the three territories of Canada.
+As a territory rather than a province, the Federal government has greater control over the territory's affairs.
+The Northwest Territories has a population of just over 43,000, almost half of which are Aboriginal.
+The largest urban centre and capital is Yellowknife, with approximately 20,000 people.

 The NWT is situated above the Arctic Circle.
 For three months in summer, sunlight is almost continuous.
 In winter, however, darkness sets in and the light of day is barely seen for a quarter of the year.
 Climate in the Northwest Territories can be challenging.
 While in the south, summers are mild with long days, winters are bitterly cold with short days.
 In the North the cold is even more extreme.